Articles:

 - Usage of checkpoints

-- How to add an assignment to a lesson
+- How to Add Practice to a Lesson

 - How to create a task with mandatory review by an assistant